 There are also multi-ride tickets available for the trams, which are ideal if you plan on using public transport for getting around town: for two rides they cost 3.00 BAM, for five rides 7.10 BAM, and for children tickets 0.50 BAM.
-The daily ticket costs 5.30 BAM, and 10-days one 37.20 BAM.
+The daily ticket costs 5.30 BAM and 10 days one is 37.20 BAM.
 You must have your tickets punched or stamped upon entering the vehicle.
 The ticket for the commercial line between Bašćaršija and Dobrinja costs 2.00 BAM.
-Single ticket for the Bašćaršija-Airport line costs 5.00 BAM, and return 8.00 BAM.
-Both GRAS and CENROTRANS have also their own kiosks or sales points at several locations in town, where daily and 10-days tickets are sold.
+A single ticket for the Bašćaršija-Airport line costs 5.00 BAM and returns at 8.00 BAM.
+Both GRAS and CENROTRANS have also their own kiosks or sales points at several locations in town, where daily and 10-day tickets are sold.

-Note: BAM is official currency in Bosnia and Herzegovina in local language also known as “KM” – Convertible Mark.
+Note: BAM is the official currency in Bosnia and Herzegovina in the local language also known as “KM” – Convertible Mark.

 GRAS Stops – Public company

 CENTROTRANS Stops – Private company

 In Sarajevo, one can find many taxi companies and we’ve shortened the list with their telephone numbers.

 Important note: Be aware of taxi scams when you arrive, make sure the taximeter is on and advice is to ask the driver the approximate price for the ride.